 Another Altamonte Springs/Maitland favorite is Chubby’s Hot Dogs.
 Chubby’s is also well known for the Chicago Style Hot Dog.
 The hot dogs here are creatively called the “chubby” and they have a large array of selections of toppings.
 They use all fresh ingredients and all of the hot dogs or sausages we've tried here have been great, all with that fresh snap when you bite into them.

-A new addition to the Orlandohot dog scene is Portillo’s.
+A new addition to the Orlando hot dog scene is Portillo’s.
 Portillo’s is a Chicago-based chain that opened its first location in Orlando in 2021.
-They did so well that they are opening a second location in 192 in Kissimmee (no opening date announced).
+They did so well that they are opened a second location in 192 in Kissimmee.
 Portillo's is known for their Chicago Style Hot Dog, Cake Milkshakes and Italian Beef Sandwiches.
 They really have perfected the art of Chicago Style Hot Dogs, their ingredients are fresh and the hot dogs are cooked perfectly.
 If you've never had a Chicago hot dog in Orlando, it's hard to beat Portillo's.

 Of the places for a Chicago hot dog in Orlando, Portillo's has the widest selection if you’re looking for something other than a hot dog like spicy chicken sandwiches, salads, and more.
-Their new plant-based hot dog that has been reviewed well.
+Their new plant-based hot dog has received great reviews.

 Gourmet and Over the Top Hot Dogs in Orlando